 Due to the insolubility with the lubricating oil and the specific characteristics of the refrigerant, high efficiency oil separators and flooded evaporators with gravity or pump circulation are usually employed.
 Because of the danger to the public and to the product to be cooled, the evaporator often cannot be installed directly at the cold space and the heat must be transported by a secondary refrigerant circuit.

-Due to the unfavorable thermal behaviour, two stage compressors or screw compressors with generously sized oil coolers must be used even at medium pressure ratios.
+Due to the thermal behaviour, two stage compressors or screw compressors with generously sized oil coolers must be used even at medium pressure ratios.

 Depending upon the size of the plant and the refrigerant charge, corresponding safety measures and special machine rooms are required.

 The refrigeration compressor is usually of "open" design, the drive motor is a separate component.